 Industrial Safety & Hygiene News reports that 1 in 10 construction workers are injured on the job every year.
 Employees suffer back injuries, exposure to harmful fumes, fatigue, sprains and injuries from slips and falls.
 There are more fatalities, mostly from falls, in construction than in any other industry in the U.S., according to OSHA.

-Who uses wearables in Construction?
+Who uses wearable safety technology in Construction?

-Managing wearables and workers
+Managing safety wearables and workers

-Wearables impact the bottom line
+Safety Wearables impact bottom line